lukasz-wronski/theonlyapi/README.md

 ## Usage

-For each call The Only API requires to provide a function name you'd like to call, input parameters and then inside AsType method, a signature of the result data type you'd like to get.
+For each call, The Only API requires you to provide a function name you'd like to call, input parameters and then inside AsType method, a signature of the result data type you'd like to receive.
 You can start with something simple, like:

 ```ts
 const result = await api.getTheAnswerToLifeTheUniverseAndEverything().AsType({ answer: Number})